theforeman/kafo/README.md

 ## Changing the order of module appearance in interactive mode

-We sort our module alphabetically.
-Sometimes you may want to reorder module, e.g. display plugin modules last.
-For this you can use ```low_priority_modules``` configuration option.
+We sort our modules alphabetically.
+Sometimes you may want to reorder modules, e.g. a display plugin modules as last module.
+For this you can use the ```low_priority_modules``` configuration option.
 It accepts an array of patterns considering the first to have the lowest priority.
 So in follwing example